testingillusions/documentation/source/_docs/assuming-write-access.md

     The command above moves the directory to a folder named backups in your home directory. `~/`.
 Replace this with an existing backup location.

-4. Create a symlink for the standard files path:
+4. Create a symlink for the standard files path (./wp-content/uploads):

     ```bash
     # The first path will be used as the new file destination instead of whatever path the plugin assumed write access to
+    #
+    #
+    cd ./wp_content/plugins/plugin-directory
-    ln -s ./wp-content/uploads/new-directory ./wp-content/path/plugin-expects-to-write-to
+    ln -s ../../uploads/new-directory plugin-expects-to-write-to
     ```

     <div class="alert alert-info">
     <h4 class="info">Note</h4>
     <p markdown="1">
     The `ln` command is sensitive to the **working directory**, the folder your prompt is currently sitting in.
-The example above assumes you're in the main directory of your local git repository.
+The example above assumes you're in the root of your local git repository.
+You need to add ".." to get to the ./wp-content level of the directory structure.
     </p>
     </div>